Expert Advice with Cam McLellan 27/05/2016

-Also you will notice from the graph that when you think back to major economic events you can see how the markets at times do get knocked around.
+Also you will notice that when you think back to major economic events you can see how the markets at times do get knocked around.
 Look at what happened after the 1987 stock market crash.
 People pulled their money from shares and invested in property and prices went up.
 Then came the recession of the early 90s, with interest rates at 17%.
 The high prices took a dive until the economy resettled and everyone realised that a recession didn’t mean the world was going to end.

-Now let me ask you a question while taking the information from the above graph into consideration.
+Now let me ask you a question whilst taking this information into consideration.
 If you purchased a property in 1989, would you have been unhappy with your purchase in 1992?
 Over that period, in most cities you would have to answer, yes, you would be disappointed.
 But remember that the key to building wealth is to buy as soon as you can afford it and hold for growth over the long term.
 Now I’ll ask a slightly different question.
 If you purchased a property in 1989 and held that property until today, would you be unhappy with your purchase considering the current price value?
 Of course not.
 You’d be stoked.
 That’s why checking all the graphs and stats in the world doesn’t really matter if you stick to the basic purchasing criteria.

 Can you imagine in 50 years the price of a standard house being worth $40m?
 I’m sure 50 years ago people who purchased a house at $14k could never imagine a house being worth half a million dollars today, but that’s the reality.
 Even 30 years ago, being a millionaire was a very impressive feat.
 It seemed that only people like Alan Bond and Kerry Packer were millionaires.
 These days, being a millionaire is really not that impressive at all.
 That’s the effect of the ever-decreasing value of cash in the economy.

 Remember, past history is never a guarantee of future performance.
 Continually do your homework on each city market and then the areas within that market.
-This will maximise your success and reduce the risk of investing your money in an under-performing asset.
+This will maximise your success and reduce the risk of investing your money in an underperforming asset.

 Now let’s look at a few other factors that help us to determine future growth.